18F/agile/guild/guild-readme.md

-# Agile guild
+# TTS Agile Guild

-The Technology Transformation Services (TTS) agile guild is a community that fosters agile methodologies within government so that our work will deliver more value to its users.
+The Technology Transformation Services (TTS) Agile Guild is a community that fosters agile methodologies within government so that our work will deliver more value to its users.

 ## Purpose